-Applying Font Shadow
+Applying Shadow

-Select the Font Shadow option to add a shadow to the text object.
-Available options allow you to change the shadow's color, direction, distance from the text, and add a opacity or blur effect.
+Select the Shadow option to add a shadow to a selected text object or an added image.
+Available options allow you to change the shadow's color, direction, distance from the object, and add a opacity or blur effect.